DART HistorySelect a year from the list below to view DART history.

 For the second consecutive year, the Greater Dallas Hispanic Chamber (GDHCC) honors DART with the Unidos Award for its contribution to the growth of Hispanic businesses in North Texas.

 DART launches a comprehensive two-year Downtown Transit Study, which could result in a second Central Business District (CBD) rail line, as well as bus and streetcar improvements.
 The agency will focus on a broad transit corridor extending from Victory Park to Deep Ellum and target areas currently not directly served by DART Rail.

-The University of North Texas Center for Economic Development and Research release a study estimating more than $8.1 billion in economic activity from the North Texas region's investment of $4.86 billion to build DART's current 45-mile light rail system and the planned 48-mile expansion.
+The University of North Texas Center for Economic Development and Research release a study estimating billions in economic activity from the North Texas region's investment of $4.86 billion to build DART's current 45-mile light rail system and the planned 48-mile expansion.

 July 31, 2007

 DART kicks off the 50-mile HOV lane system expansion to its 31-mile HOV lane network when it opens the first six miles of a new High Occupancy Vehicle (HOV) lane that eventually will stretch between Dallas and Fort Worth on Tom Landry Freeway (I-30).
 The first section open is between the Dallas/Tarrant County Line and Loop 12.
 The lanes are available to vehicles with two or more occupants, buses, motorcycles and other eligible vehicles, Monday through Friday, from 6 a.m. to 9 a.m., and from 3 p.m. to 7 p.m.
 Other lanes set to open throughout Fall 2007 are on Central Expressway (U.S. 75), LBJ Freeway (I-635), and East R. L. Thornton (I-30).

 August 30, 2007